How to Build an IoT-based Irrigation System for Smart Agriculture

 Step 6.
 Monitoring technical issues

-Examples of Irrigation System for Farming
+Examples of Irrigation System for Agriculture

 The smart irrigation market has been rapidly growing during the last 5-10 years, and industry leaders have presented cutting-edge irrigation solutions for farms of different sizes and crops.
 Let’s take a look at the most prominent providers of smart irrigation services.